Trade Ledger underpins ambitious expansion plans with new senior appointments

 Jarrad Hubble joins in a new role of Chief Revenue Officer for Trade Ledger’s global operations.
 Rikard af Ekenstam has been appointed as Managing Director, Europe, also a new role for the fast-growing business.
-A third new role has been created to underpin Trade Ledger’s APAC growth ambitions: Alan Beattie has been appointed as Executive Director, APAC.
+A third new role has been created to underpin Trade Ledger’s APAC growth ambitions: Alan Beattie has been appointed as President Asia Pacific.

 Jarrad’s focus is on building up the global sales and business development functions at Trade Ledger.
 He brings a wealth of both traditional financial services and FinTech experience.
 Most recently Managing Director at NatWest Markets, he oversaw the £250m international payments business, developing solutions for many of the world’s largest ecommerce marketplaces.
 Previous to that, Jarrad was head of the commercial function at Currencies Direct where he grew business-to-business services from infancy and expanded the company across the globe.

 Jarrad’s strength lies in delivering global expansion of digital businesses, across both the FinTech and Tier 1 banking sectors.
 This experience, drive and culture makes him ideal to play a key role in Trade Ledger’s next stages of growth.